Mumbu/alx-system_engineering-devops/README.md

-this repository contains solutions to shel tasks
+this repository contains solutions to shell tasks